Erika Donalds

-Erika Brynne Donalds (née Lees; born 1980) is an American school choice activist from Florida.
+Erika Brynne Donalds (born sometime in 1980) is an American activist from Florida who primarily advocates for school choice.
+She leads education policy at the America First Policy Institute.
 Her husband, Byron Donalds, is a Republican member of the U.S. House of Representatives.

-Background
+Early life and education

 Donalds holds a bachelor's degree (Florida State University, 2002) and a master's degree (Florida Atlantic University, 2006) in accounting.

+Career

-She worked for New York investment management firm Dalton, Greiner, Hartman, Maher & Co., LLC (DGHM) from 2002 until 2018.
+Donalds worked for New York investment management firm Dalton, Greiner, Hartman, Maher & Co., LLC (DGHM) from 2002 until 2018.

 Education activism

 In 2013, following a dispute with administrators of her second child's public school in Naples, Donalds placed her child in a private school.
 She became involved in local efforts (via the group Parents ROCK) to deploy state education funds to establish a charter school, the Mason Classical Academy.